 Dr. Flynn has traveled extensively abroad where he has investigated supply chain security and resilience issues, provided expert advice to government and industry leaders in the ports of Hong Kong, Singapore, Rotterdam, Antwerp, Bremerhaven, Felixstowe, Dubai, Abu Dhabi, Panama, Vancouver, Montreal, and Halifax.
 He has visited all the major ports in the United States and has been sought out for his expert advice by the Port of Los Angeles, Port Authority of New York/New Jersey, Port of Houston, Port of Seattle, Port of Tacoma, Port of Long Beach, Port of Miami, and Port of Baltimore.

 A 1982 graduate of the U.S. Coast Guard Academy, Dr. Flynn served in the Coast Guard on active duty for 20 years, including two tours as commanding officer at sea, received several professional awards including the Legion of Merit, and retired at the rank of Commander.
 As a Coast Guard officer, he served in the White House Military Office during the George H.W.
 Bush administration and as a director for Global Issues on the National Security Council staff during the Clinton administration.

-Flynn is the principal for Stephen E. Flynn Associates LLC, where he provides independent advisory services on improving enterprise resiliency, critical infrastructure protection, and transportation and maritime security.
-He is also the senior security advisor to Houston-based Dowley Security Systems and a member of the Board of Directors of PureSafe Waters Systems.
+He is the principal for Stephen E. Flynn Associates LLC, where he provides independent advisory services on improving critical infrastructure security and resilience.